 The Werribee Zoo is 5 Kms (3 Miles) from the station and the travel time is approximately 12 minutes.

-In 25 minutes the train will cover the distance of 45 Kms (28 Miles).
+This train traveling in the direction of Melbourne will cover the distance of 45 Kms (28 Miles) in 25 minutes.

 Once you get down at Wyndham Vale Station, from just outside board ‘Bus 190 Werribee Station’ to get to the Werribee station.